The movies tab open on the Roku Channel

-What to Look For in a 4K TV in 2023
+What to Look For With a 4K TV

 When it comes to enjoying 4K content, the television must be up to the task.
 Ideally, your TV will be viewable from just about any angle and offer great contrast.
 You want the blacks to be deep and rich without losing clarity of important details in a dark-lit scene.